Skip to content

 Why refresh your personal finances?

-That all starts with deciding where you want to make changes.
+So, yes, a regular personal finance refresh is very important, and it all starts with deciding where you want to make changes.
+To help decide, ask yourself questions like:

 Organize files and folders